Jesus Loves You, But He Doesn’t Trust You

 And here’s what I also believe: I am on that list.
 You are on that list.
 Jesus knows what is in us —just like he knew what was in them.
 We all have more in common with those people, or with Peter, or even with Judas, than we have in common with Jesus.

 It is because Jesus does know what we’ll do—like he knew Peter would deny him and Judas would betray him—that when he says he loves us, we can rely on that love.
-If his love were conditional on his trust of us, who of us could be confident and rest in his love?
-We would always wonder if we had done or were about to do something that would remove his love, because we so easily break trust.
+If his love were conditional on his trust in us, who of us could be confident and rest in his love?
+We would always wonder if we had done or were about to do something that would remove his love because we easily break trust.

 But if he loves us without us being as trustworthy as we (or he) would like, then that love can be counted on.
 It is actually good news Jesus loves us but doesn’t trust us.
 If I thought he trusted me, I would be crushed every time I sinned (not that sin doesn’t grieve me).
 But if I know he doesn’t trust me (or he actually trusts me to be true to the dark side of my nature!) yet I also know he loves me despite that, I’m in a whole different relationship with him.